Florida State Road 80: Downtown Fort Myers alignment

 Former SR 80 through downtown Fort Myers on First Street.

 State Road 80's routing through downtown Fort Myers has changed a few times over the years.
-When designated in 1945, State Road 80 ran along First Street and terminated at Fowler Street.
+After the 1945 Florida state road renumbering, SR 80 entered Downtown Fort Myers along First Street and terminated at Fowler Street.
 At the time, US 41 (Tamiami Trail) ran through downtown Fort Myers on First Street west of Fowler Street and crossed the Caloosahatchee River on the original Edison Bridge.

 SR 80 would be extended through downtown along First Street in 1964 when US 41 was rerouted over the Caloosahatchee Bridge near Carson Street on the west side of downtown (First Street also carried the US 41 Business Route concurrently west of Fowler Street at this time).

-In the late 1980s, SR 80 was split into one-way street pairs from Monroe Street through downtown to Seaboard Street in East Fort Myers.
+In 1988, SR 80 was split into one-way street pairs from Monroe Street through downtown to Seaboard Street in East Fort Myers.
+The conversion to one-way street pairs was part of a larger project to widen SR 80 to a multi-lane divided road from Downtown Fort Myers to Interstate 75.
 From Monroe Street, eastbound traffic ran along Second Street and Seaboard Street, where it reconnected to the westbound lanes at Palm Beach Boulevard.
 Westbound traffic continued along Palm Beach Boulevard and First Street, and then shifted to Bay Street west of Fowler Street.
 At Monroe Street, both directions rejoined along Main Street to connect to US 41.